 Some organizations need daily calculations on data and third party integrations.
 Large data volume organizations often opt for a data warehousing solution to sync data with a traditional database.
-An example of such a data warehousing solution is roundData.

 This may seem like a step backwards, but storing archived data in a cloud database over Salesforce brings cost benefits.
 It also lessens the computational burden on Salesforce which slows down performance of other automated processes.
 Additionally, third party integrations are typically cheaper to perform and maintain when connecting with a traditional database which then syncs over to Salesforce.

 The differences between traditional databases and Salesforce may be subtle.
 They consistently involve empowering users to more easily do things that previously needed hardcoding into the system.
 Both solutions have strengths and can work together, but it is important to understand the strengths and leverage them accordingly.